BabylonJS/Documentation/content/How_To/scene/Optimizing_your_scene.md

 ## VR/XR scenarios

-When using BabylonJS with WebVR or WebXR, enabling [Multiview](/divingDeeper/cameras/multiViewsPart1) is a quick way to almost double the rendering speed.
+When usingBabylon.js with WebVR or WebXR, enabling [Multiview](/divingDeeper/cameras/multiViewsPart1) is a quick way to almost double the rendering speed.